-Program emphasis is placed upon a practical approach to the study of character education and the completion of academic assignments that are tailored to the individual needs of the graduate student.
-Graduate students will complete 33 credit hours of graduate courses.
-Students may choose between a character education project and a character curriculum design course as the required culminating master’s assignment.
+Program emphasis is placed upon a practical approach to the study of character education and the completion of academic assignments that are tailored to your individual needs.
+You will complete 33 credit hours of graduate courses.
+You may choose between a character education project and a character curriculum design course as the required culminating master’s assignment.

 Note: *Character education students may replace EDU 52000 Curriculum Design with another graduate course since they are required to take EDU 58400 Character Education Curriculum Design in the core character education courses below; however, 33 credit hours are still needed.

 You must also complete nine hours of character education electives.